NaitLee/PHFS/README.md

 👏 Features that works:
 - Filelist, download
+- Sorting files, Archiving
 - Some macros, special:alias
+- Uploading (No permission restriction)
 - Translations, special:strings

 🕳 Features that doesn't work:
 - Virtual File System
-- Sorting
-- Uploading
+- File actions
 - Accounts, Login, Ban, Limits, ...

 ## Developer Notes

 👀 This project is working halfly now, but yet not for production use.

-If you are going to test this project, please:
+If you are interested in testing this project, please:

-1. install [Werkzeug](https://pypi.org/project/Werkzeug/) by either using `pip` or placing the folder `Werkzeug-(version)/src/werkzeug` in downloaded archive into cloned repo.
+1. install [Werkzeug](https://pypi.org/project/Werkzeug/) by either using `pip` or placing the folder `Werkzeug-(version)/src/werkzeug` from downloaded archive to cloned repo.

 2. Pick a HFS template (for HFS 2.4), rename it to `hfs.tpl` and place into cloned repo.